CaiqueCoelho/deep-learning/fastai-20/readme.md

   * 2019 classes use fastai v 1.0,
   * 2020 March class, use fastai v2, YouTube released 8/21/2020, uses v2 software.
     Link was changed later, https://course.fast.ai/
-  * March 2021 - Jeremy Howard moved to Australia.
+  * March 2021 - Jeremy Howard moved to Australia with Rachel Thomas.
     - Releases video 0, how to learn using fast.ai.
     - Part 2 of fastbook and 2020 course - not here as of June 30, 2021.
 Said he will release soon.
 2021 Fall?